ailinabdulina/sterling-syndication-protocol/README.md

 ## 💔 The Problem

 In the generative AI era, content creation is cheap, but distribution and monetization are not.
-Independent creators write incredible stories but lack the producer-grade capital allocation, marketing budgets, and growth execution needed to turn their IP into profitable franchises.
-Traditional publishers act as gatekeepers, taking up to 90% of the revenue and rights.
+Independent creators build incredible projects—from indie games to investigative journalism and fiction—but lack the producer-grade capital allocation, marketing budgets, and growth execution needed to turn their IP into profitable franchises.
+Traditional publishers, game studios, and media conglomerates act as gatekeepers, taking up to 90% of the revenue and rights.

 ## 💡 The Solution: Sterling Syndication Protocol